drsnuggles8/OloEngineBase/README.md

 `cmake -Hc:/Users/ole/source/repos/OloEngineBase -Bc:/Users/ole/source/repos/OloEngineBase/build -G "Visual Studio 17 2022" -DCMAKE_GENERATOR_PLATFORM=x64`

 CMake will download all dependencies via the `Fetchcontent_Declare()` function, and store them in the OloEngine/vendor directory, while also creating the build directory, which contains the Visual Studio solution files.
+You can also let the build files be generated from inside Visual Studio Code with the CMake extension.

 If you want to disable the automatic downloading, consider editing the CMakeLists.txt file in the root directory, and setting `FETCHCONTENT_FULLY_DISCONNECTED` to `ON` in line 25.